kumaashi/RaspberryPI/README.md

 ### What is a baremetal?

 The baremetal means not using linux or some OS.
 Build with scratch to alls.
+One of the exception I believe VideoCore4 has such an OS on firmware or something.

 ----